 With Power BI Premium users have:

-How to Create a Power BI dashboard in 4 easy steps
+How to Create a Power BI dashboard in four simple steps

 Step 1: Collect the Data